 What exactly is an EICR?

-Think of an EICR as a “Health Check” or a “MOT” for your building’s electrics.
-A qualified electrician carries out a deep-dive assessment of your fixed wiring, looking for:
+Think of an EICR as a “Health Check” or an “MOT” for your property’s electrics.
+A qualified electrician carries out a thorough assessment of your fixed wiring and electrical installation, looking for:

 - Overloaded circuits that could cause overheating.

-- Defective electrical work that doesn’t meet current safety standards.
+- Defective electrical work that doesn’t meet current BS 7671 safety standards.

 - Lack of earthing or bonding, which is vital for safety.